 Instead of simply throwing them in the trash, it's worth noting that you can recycle Christmas lights.
-Recycling them is simple—all you need to do is take them to your local household waste recycling center, and make sure you put them in the appropriate section (usually this is the small electricals section).
+Recycling them is simple – all you need to do is take them to your local household waste recycling center and make sure you put them in the appropriate section (usually this is the small electrical section).

-If your still love your festive lights but they appear to have broken over the last few months, it's worth learning how to fix Christmas lights first before throwing them out.
+If you still love your festive lights but they appear to have broken over the last few months, it's worth learning how to fix Christmas lights first before throwing them out.

 Tallulah Rushaya writes is an interior and homes features writer—in addition to sometimes covering topics around culture and history.
 She has always had an appreciation for the Arts, which was further developed while reading History of Art at the University of York.
 Having started her publishing journey as part of The Lady magazine’s editorial team, she has since written for a variety of interiors titles including Homes & Antiques, Real Homes, Period Living, Your Home and more.